aurelia/cli/README.md

 ## Providing new feature to app skeleton

-App skeleton has been moved to a dedicated repo [aurelia/v1](https://github.com/aurelia/v1).
+App skeleton is no longer in this repo, it has been moved to a dedicated repo [aurelia/v1](https://github.com/aurelia/v1).
+Any contribution to app skeleton should go into [aurelia/v1](https://github.com/aurelia/v1).

+The `au new` command now simplify wraps `npx makes aurelia/v1`.
+Users can directly use that makes command to create new project.

 ## Building